Enoch-Lee-04/Weather-Forcasting-Prediction/README.md

 ## Acknowledgments

 - Weather data sourced from historical weather records for Austin, Texas
 - Facebook's Prophet team for developing the forecasting library
+- The open-source community for the various Python libraries used